Marion Cotillard

-Early life
+Early life, family and education

-Cotillard was born on 30 September 1975 in Paris, and grew up in Alfortville, in the southern suburbs of Paris, where she lived with her family in a flat on the 18th floor of a tower block until she was 11 years old, when her family moved to the small commune of Aulnay-la-Rivière in the Loiret department in north-central France.
-She grew up in an artistically inclined household.
+Cotillard was born on 30 September 1975 in Paris, and raised in Alfortville, a southern suburb of Paris.
+The family resided in a flat on the 18th floor of a tower block.
+When she was 11 years old, they moved to the small commune of Aulnay-la-Rivière in the Loiret department in north-central France.
+It was an artistically inclined household.
 Her mother, Niseema Theillaud, is an actress and drama teacher.
 Her father, Jean-Claude Cotillard, is an actor, teacher, former mime (appearing in French in Action), and theatre director, of Breton descent.
-She has two younger twin brothers, Quentin and Guillaume, a writer and a sculptor.
+She has two younger brothers, twins Quentin and Guillaume, a writer and a sculptor.
 The family later moved to La Beauce, a town near Orléans, where her father set up his own theatre company.

-Cotillard's father introduced her to cinema, and as a child she would mimic Louise Brooks and Greta Garbo in her own bedroom.
+Cotillard's father introduced her to cinema.
+As a child, she would mimic Louise Brooks and Greta Garbo in her bedroom.
+She dreamed of being in an American musical and memorized Singin' in the Rain (1952) and Poltergeist (1982) as a kid.
 She began acting during her childhood, appearing in one of her father's plays.
-At the age of 3, she appeared on stage for the first time opposite her mother.
-At the age of 15, Cotillard entered the Conservatoire d'art dramatique in Orléans.
-She graduated in 1994 and then moved to Paris to pursue an acting career.
-In order to pay her bills in her teens, she started making key-chains at home, and sold them at candy stores.
+At age three, she appeared on stage for the first time opposite her mother.
+At age 15, Cotillard entered the Conservatoire d'art dramatique in Orléans.
+In order to pay her bills in her teens, she made keychains at home and sold them at candy stores.
+After graduating in 1994, she moved to Paris to pursue an acting career.